arthurrump/arthurrump.com/content/posts/20190719-git-based-versioning-using-fake.md

 +++
-title = "Git-based versioning using FAKE" tags = [ "F#", "FAKE", "Versioning", "Git" ] date = 2019-07-18 15:09:22
+title = "Git-based versioning using FAKE" tags = [ "F#", "FAKE", "Versioning", "Git" ] date = 2019-07-19 12:23:25
 blurb = "How to use FAKE to automatically set version numbers based on your Git history."

 +++

 For [Fake.StaticGen](https://github.com/arthurrump/Fake.StaticGen), I wanted to have a semi-automated way of determining the version number for each release.
-Inspired by [Nerdbank.GitVersioning](https://github.com/AArnott/Nerdbank.GitVersioning), I really liked the idea of having a unique version for every commit, but I didn't quite like how this tool took over the build process.
+Inspired by [Nerdbank.GitVersioning](https://github.com/AArnott/Nerdbank.GitVersioning), I liked the idea of having a unique version for every commit, but I didn't quite like how this tool took over the build process.
 (Or I would have to try and integrate it into MSBuild, which seems to be possible.
 But MSBuild...)

 ## The versioning system

 I came up with the following system, which would be relatively easy to do with the [FAKE](https://fake.build) build script that I was already using.
-Version information is provided in two files, `version` and `version-pre` in the root of the repository.
-In `version` the base version for the current commit is specified and `version-pre` contains the prerelease tag (the "-text" part of a version) if the version is a prerelease.
-The actual version is calculated based on the 'distance' of the commit to the last commit where the `version` file was changed.
+Version information is provided in two files, *version* and *version-pre* in the root of the repository.
+In *version* the base version for the current commit is specified and *version-pre* contains the prerelease tag (the "-text" part of a version) if the version is a prerelease.
+The actual version is calculated based on the 'distance' of the commit to the last commit where the *version* file was changed.

 Example: